risk-first/website/Purpose-Development-Team.md

  - If I decide to **suspend the current sprint** to fix an outage, then that’s because I’ve decided that the risk of lost business, or the damage to reputation is much greater than the risk of customers walking because we didn’t complete the planned features.
 - When the Agile Manifesto stresses **Individuals and Interactions over Processes and Tools**, it’s because it's view is that focusing on processes and tools leads to much greater risk.
 Specifically, agile is about _responding to change_ and trying to avoid [building the wrong product](Feature-Risk.md#feature-fit-risk).
 The experience that led them to write this statement was that following strict formal processes led to _massively_ worse outcomes than avoiding them.
 - When we argue for **fixing technical debt against shipping a new feature**, what we are really doing is expressing differences in our models of the [balance of risk](Glossary.md#balance-of-risk) from taking these actions.
-My boss and I might both be trying to minimise the risk of customers defecting to another product, but he might believe this is best achieved by [adding new features](Feature-Risk.md) in the short term, whilst I might believe that [clearing technical debt](Complexity-Risk.md#technical-debt) allows us to get features delivered faster in the long term.
+My boss and I might both be trying to minimise the risk of customers defecting to another product but he might believe this is best achieved by [adding new features](Feature-Risk.md) in the short term, whilst I might believe that [clearing technical debt](Complexity-Risk.md#technical-debt) allows us to get features delivered faster in the long term.
 - In the example of **Sustainably vs Quickly**, it's clear that what we should be doing is trying to avoid altering the balance of risks in a way that sacrifices too much Sustainability or Speed.
 To do this requires judgement in the form of an accurate [Internal Model](Glossary.md#internal-model) of the [balance of risks](Glossary.md#balance-of-risk).

 ### Other Teams

 In a way, this is not just about development teams.
 Any time a person is added to an organisation, the hope is that it will improve the [balance of risk](Glossary.md#balance-of-risk) for that organisation.
-The development team are experts in improving the balance of [technical risks](Risk-Landscape.md), but other teams have other specialities:
+The development team are experts in improving the balance of [technical risks](Risk-Landscape.md) but other teams have other specialities:

  - The Finance team are there to ensure that you don't [run out of money](Scarcity-Risks.md#funding-risk) and that the bills get paid (avoiding [Legal Risks](Operational-Risk.md)).
  - The Human Resources team are there to make sure staff are hired, managed and leave properly.
 Doing this avoids [inefficiency](Scarcity-Risk.md#Schedule-Risk), [Reputation Damage](Communication-Risk#trust--belief-risk), [Morale Issues](Agency-Risk.md#morale) and [Legal Risks](Operational-Risk.md).